yuda-notes/teaching-notes/great-expectations.md

 ## Great Expectations

-- Great Expectations (GX) is a specific python package to perform data validation.
+- Great Expectations (GX) is a specific python package to perform data validation pipeline.
 - To install GX

   ```bash